klaygomes/klaygomes.github.io/about/index.md

 comments: false
 ---

 My first programming language was JavaScript, which I learned by myself after I had finished college in 2004.
 I had a lot of fun writing Greasemonkey scripts while improving the user experience of popular sites at that time(hinewscrap was an example of a popular one).

 In 2006, I started working with .NET; I had the opportunity to work with some big projects for the government and private enterprises.
 Today I have been working primarily with React, Webpack, GO, C, Node, Docker on Linux based systems.

-After all, I consider myself a passionate Frontend Developer person who loves to learn new things and work with edge technologies.
+After all, I consider myself a passionate Frontend Developer who loves to learn new things and work with edge technologies.

 If you are looking for my resume, [you will be happy to find the most recent version here](https://stackoverflow.com/cv/klaygomes).

 ## Programming Experience
 I work as a professional developer since 2004.
 Since then, I have learned many different languages and technologies; below is a list of some of them listed in the order of my personal preference.
 ### Languages

 - Javascript
 - Go
 - C#
-- C (C99)
 - Ruby

 ### Web techologies